Nandj/ospatrol-docs/docs/manual/installation/compile-ospatrol-mingw.rst

-.. _compile-ossec-mingw:
+.. _compile-ospatrol-mingw:

-Compiling OSSEC with ming:
+Compiling OSPatrol with ming:
 ==========================

-OSSEC's Windows agent is compiled using `MinGW <http://www.mingw.org/>`_
+OSPatrol's Windows agent is compiled using `MinGW <http://www.mingw.org/>`_

 It has always been a pain to generate snapshots for Windows because it required me to open up my Windows VM (slow), push the code there, compile, etc. Well, until this week when I started to play with MinGW cross-compilation feature to completely build an Windows agent from Linux.